-In addition to our strategy to grow our advertising, CineMeetings and Fathom businesses, we are also considering other potential opportunities for revenue growth, which we describe in "Business-Our Strategy-

-Expand our Internet/Mobile Platform and-Expand into Other Out-of-Home Networks".
-For example, in 2007 we made a \$7.0 million investment in 6% preferred stock of IdeaCast Inc. and restructured that investment in 2008.
-We are currently working on a further restructuring that may or may not result in NCM having a continuing interest in that business.
-Regardless of the outcome of this restructuring, we may decide to continue to expand our network technology and sales capabilities outside of theatres as our theatre advertising business matures in the future.
-In addition, the development of our internet initiative is at a very early stage, and may not deliver the benefits we have projected.
+In addition to our strategy to grow our advertising and Fathom Events divisions, we are also considering other potential opportunities for revenue growth, which we describe in "Business-Our Strategy-Expand our Internet/Mobile Platform" and "-Expand into Other Out-of-Home Networks".
+For example, we have a minority interest in a company called RMG.
+We believe that out-of-home targeted advertising networks should continue to grow in importance as a percentage of advertising spending, providing a future growth engine for NCM as our cinema advertising business matures.
+We may decide to continue to expand our network technology and sales capabilities outside of theatres as our theatre advertising business matures in the future.
+In addition, the development of our internet and mobile initiative is at an early stage, and may not deliver the benefits we have projected.